bramley/phplist-plugin-segment/README.md

 In the Segmentation group on the Settings page you can specify:

 * The size of the list of previous campaigns for Campaign activity.
 The default is 10.
+* The number of subscribers to display who meet the segment conditions.
+The default is 50.

 ## Usage ##